 Timing is key.
 Lower temperatures help control algae growth.
 Keep your pool clean, tested, and balanced right up until the 65-degree days are over for the season.
 You’ll be grateful when it’s time to swim again, and it takes fewer chemicals to open your pool back up!
 Most of Texas doesn’t deal with freezing temperatures for long.
 Houston and Austin often only see temps below 32F about 11 nights out of the year.
 And in Dallas/Fort Worth, we only see twice that.
 But don’t risk it!
 Just one night of ice buildup can damage your pool.

-Winterizing an Inground Pool
+Steps For Winterizing an In-Ground Pool

-Your inground pool is designed to last for decades with proper maintenance.
+Your in-ground pool is designed to last for decades with proper maintenance.
 But ice expansion can damage your pool’s plaster or vinyl lining, as well as your filtration, pump, and skimmer.

-1. Clean the Pool.
 Brush and vacuum your pool thoroughly.
 Clear out all dirt, leaves, and debris.
 Remove all pool accessories and pool toys.

-2. Test the Water.
 Check alkalinity, pH, calcium, and chlorine.
 Stabilizing your water chemistry will help your pool last the off-season.
 If you’re unsure about the levels, a pool supply or service company can help.

-3. Add Winterizing Chemicals.
 You’ll want to add a pool shock, winter algaecide, stain & scale preventer, and a slow-release floater with oxidizers.

-4. Lower the Water Level.
 Lower the water level to a few inches under the skimmer.
 If you’re using a pool safety cover instead of a winter pool cover, don’t lower the water more than 18” from the top of the pool.

-5. Clean the Filtration System and Pump.
 Don’t leave debris in your pool’s systems all winter.
 You’ll come back to a gunky mess!

-6. Clear the Lines.
 Blow out the lines with a blower, shop vac, or air compressor.
 If you have a pool heater, make sure it’s dried out too.

-7. Install a Winter Cover.
 Keep debris out!
 If your cover uses water bags, only fill them up about 75%, so they don’t break if they freeze.

 Winterize Your Texas Pool Before It’s Too Late